Petunia Flowers Made Easy: Planting, Pruning, and Pest Tips

 Bloom time:

-Color and characteristics:
+Flower color and characteristics:

-You can find them in just about any color, even black, as well as striped, veined, and speckled patterns.
+You can find petunias in just about any color, even black, as well as striped, veined, and speckled patterns.
 The variety of flower forms is also impressive, ranging from petite to palm-sized in single or double blooms with ruffled, fringed, or smooth edges.

 HOW TO PLANT PETUNIAS